Bharath-S-R/React-Ecommerce/README.md

 2.Customized Bouquets

-3.Greeting cards
+3.Greeting cards and letters

-4.Cakes and Chocolates
+4.Cakes ,Chocolates and Puddings

-ReactJS will be used to implement the front end part of this application
+React will be used to implement the front end part of this application and Express and MongoDB for RESTful API services and database respectively

 #TODO